awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/kinesis-using-sdk-java-resharding-merge.md

  A shard merge operation takes two specified shards and combines them into a single shard\.
 After the merge, the single child shard receives data for all hash key values covered by the two parent shards\.

 **Shard Adjacency**
-In order to merge two shards, the shards must be *adjacent*\.
-Two shards are considered adjacent if the union of the hash key ranges for the two shards form a contiguous set with no gaps\.
-For example, if you have two shards, one with a hash key range of 276\.\.\.381 and the other with a hash key range of 382\.\.\.454, then you could merge these two shards into a single shard that would have a hash key range of 276\.\.\.454\.
+To merge two shards, the shards must be *adjacent*\.
+Two shards are considered adjacent if the union of the hash key ranges for the two shards forms a contiguous set with no gaps\.
+For example, suppose that you have two shards, one with a hash key range of 276\.\.\.381 and the other with a hash key range of 382\.\.\.454\.
+You could merge these two shards into a single shard that would have a hash key range of 276\.\.\.454\.

-To take another example, if you have two shards, one with a hash key range of 276\.\.381 and the other with a hash key range of 455\.\.\.560, then you could not merge these two shards because there would be one or more shards between these two that cover the range 382\.\.454\.
+To take another example, suppose that you have two shards, one with a hash key range of 276\.\.381 and the other with a hash key range of 455\.\.\.560\.
+You could not merge these two shards because there would be one or more shards between these two that cover the range 382\.\.454\.

 The set of all `OPEN` shards in a stream—as a group—always spans the entire range of MD5 hash key values\.
 For more information about shard states—such as `CLOSED`—see [Data Routing, Data Persistence, and Shard State after a Reshard](kinesis-using-sdk-java-after-resharding.md#kinesis-using-sdk-java-resharding-data-routing)\.